quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

      ai-agent-toolkit:latest
    ```

-   > The `-d` flag keeps the container running in the background.
+   > The `-d` flag keeps the container running in the background, and the
+   > entrypoint will idle instead of exiting so you can authenticate.

    > Network restrictions from `agent_config.json` are still enforced by the
    > entrypoint; customize `CODEX_CLI_COMMAND` only if you need additional Codex